hoarf/writings/a_dialetical_view_of_software_development.md

 # A Dialectical View of Software Development

-No question plagues the mind of a caring developer more than the question of how to best organize and coordinate software development.
+No question plagues the mind of a caring developer more than of how to best organize and coordinate software development.
-The Agile Manifesto was published more than fifteen years ago and its steadily losing its status as a catchall answer for this very question.
+The Agile Manifesto was published more than fifteen years ago and its steadily losing its status as a catchall answer for this very question, and mainstream Agile solutions got a fame of being snakeoil.

-It's critics point out as evidence of the manifesto's flaws that its application tends to generate a proliferation of manager types, and also a stream of pointless meetings that feel like bikeshedding (https://en.wiktionary.org/wiki/bikeshedding).
-However, the extent that we can attribute these flaws to the methodology itself or to other factors like Price's law (https://en.wikipedia.org/wiki/Derek_J._de_Solla_Price) - which tells us that 50% of productivity comes from the square root of the number of people doing the taks - is unknown.
+Critic claim that its application tends to generate a proliferation of manager roles, and also a stream of pointless meetings that feel more like bikeshedding (https://en.wiktionary.org/wiki/bikeshedding).
+However, the extent that we can attribute these flaws to the methodology itself or to other factors remains unknown.
+Perhaphs it's just Price's law? (https://en.wikipedia.org/wiki/Derek_J._de_Solla_Price).

-As it is the case with any dying ideology, the thing that tends to occupy its absence is a form of nihilism, a call for a complete lack of structure, or extreme forms of subjectivism, where the developer become the sole arbiter of the relevant questions - although the claims of the uniqueness of the situation that he finds himself in and the peculiarities of a project seem often overblown and exaggerated, leading one to conclude that no relevant information can be drawn from the pool of collective knowledge of software development.
+As it is the case with any dying ideology, the thing that tends to occupy its absence is a form of nihilism, a call for a complete lack of structure, or extreme forms of subjectivism, where the developer become the sole arbiter of the relevant questions - although the claims of the uniqueness of the situation that he finds himself in, and the peculiarities of a project seem often overblown and exaggerated, leading one to conclude that no relevant information can be drawn from the pool of collective knowledge about software development.
 This belief must be self evidently absurd.

 While we wait for the next ideological cycle to begin, I would like to place my bets on what I am calling the **Dialectical View of Software Development** for the next big idea that will take it's place.
 Now, I know that _some_ people are not impressed by fancy-sounding names, so I am going to do my best to break this thing up and explain what I mean.